OGStudio/site-opengamestudio/en/news/2025-03_cld_ctx-gen.md

 Kotlin is currently the anchor programming language of CLD.
 Thus, to use Kotlin, one would have to install related Java tools (Gradle, Android Studio or JVM itself).
 Such a requirement makes it impossible to have a web browser only development tool.
-And being able to code in a web browser is something that I consider obligatory.
+And being able to code in a web browser is something I consider the key feature for code portability.

-That's why in March I plan to create the draft of a tool that runs in a web browser.
+That's why in March I plan to create the draft of a tool running in a web browser.

 [entities]: https://github.com/OGStudio/local-host-access/blob/main/cld/entities.yml
 [entities-result]: https://github.com/OGStudio/local-host-access/blob/main/src/entities.kt#L3